BarryTheBee571/DataScienceAssessment1.2025/PROJECT_DEVELOPMENT.md

 The system will have to be able to provide the necessary and reliable information/data to the user.
 If the user searches for a pokemon that doesn't exist or have made a typo, the system should return in an error letting them know.

 **Usability and Accessibility**\
 The system's navigational system should be easy to access and understand.
-The main function will be a search system which will go find the needed pokemon and the relative information regarding that pokemon, then returning it to the user, allowing them to view it and gaining the information they were wanting.
+The main function will be a search system which will go find the needed pokemon and the relative information regarding that pokemon, then returning it to the user, allowing them to view it.

 ---
 ---